shrutipb/Scrapy-WebPdfCrawler/README.md

 # Scrapy-WebPdfCrawler

-Insurance Companies Public Disclosures pdf crawler
+Icici lombard Insurance Company Public Disclosures pdf crawler it crwals the pdfs of all quarters of every financial year

+# Requirements